ReXplain: Translating Radiology into Patient-Friendly Video Reports: Introduction

+\textbf{AI in Radiology Communication.} Recent advances in language processing \citep{eriksen2023use,wei2022emergent}, medical image computing \citep{zhou2021review}, and cross-modal generation \citep{croitoru2023diffusion,acosta2022multimodal} have demonstrated remarkable potential in transforming healthcare and medicine \citep{rajpurkar2022ai}.
+In particular, Large Language Models (LLMs) have emerged as a promising solution for bridging the communication gap between medical professionals and patients.
+These models excel at simplifying radiology reports while preserving factual accuracy and completeness \citep{lyu2023translating,doshi2023utilizing,jeblick2024chatgpt}.
+Such capabilities suggest significant potential for enhancing patient experience and engagement with their medical information \citep{elkassem2023potential}.
+However, current AI applications in radiology communication predominantly focus on text simplification, leaving the crucial aspect of medical image interpretation largely unexplored.
+The primary technical challenge involves aligning textual descriptions with visual findings on radiology images, necessitating AI models capable of advanced multimodal comprehension.

-\paragraph{Our Approach and Contributions.} We propose \textbf{ReXplain}, an AI-driven radiology video report generation pipeline addressing this challenge. \textbf{The core innovation of our approach lies not in the development of new AI models, but in the novel integration of existing state-of-the-art modules to create a functional, end-to-end system.} By combining advanced language models, image segmentation techniques, and avatar generation technology, we've created a proof-of-concept system that produces comprehensive, visually-enhanced explanations of radiology findings.
+\textbf{Our Approach and Contributions.} We propose \textbf{ReXplain}, an AI-driven radiology video report generation pipeline addressing this challenge. \textbf{The core innovation of our approach lies not in the development of new AI models, but in the novel integration of existing state-of-the-art modules to create a functional, end-to-end system.} By combining advanced language models, image segmentation techniques, and avatar generation technology, we've created a proof-of-concept system that produces comprehensive, visually-enhanced explanations of radiology findings.

-\textbf{The key components of ReXplain include:} \begin{itemize} \item A large language model (LLM) for translating complex radiology reports into plain language; \item A segmentation model for locating and highlighting relevant anatomical regions in CT scans; \item An avatar generation tool for creating a virtual presenter. \end{itemize}
+\textbf{The key components of ReXplain include:} \begin{itemize} \item A large language model (LLM) for translating complex radiology reports into plain language and connecting findings to corresponding anatomies; \item A segmentation model for locating and highlighting relevant anatomical regions in CT scans; \item An avatar generation tool for creating a virtual presenter. \end{itemize}

 \textbf{The innovation lies in how these components are orchestrated to work together seamlessly, creating a direct link between simplified textual explanations and corresponding areas of interest in medical images.} Our system goes beyond mere text simplification or image analysis.
 It produces video reports that mimic the nuanced explanations typically provided by radiologists to patients, complete with image display, organ rendering, and a virtual ``radiologist'' avatar delivering reformatted explanations (Fig. \ref{fig:teaser}).
 This multi-modal approach not only aims to improve patient understanding but also closely simulates the experience of a one-on-one consultation with a healthcare provider.